The Lifelong Gardener by Toni Gattone

 As Toni says

-“My Generation, the Boomers, doesn't want to give up the things we love just because we're getting older.
-Never give up is our motto.
-My purpose for writing this book is to share what I've learned about how to keep gardening even when your back or knees are screaming at you.”
+I write this book to share what I've learned about how to keep gardening even when your back or knees are screaming at you.”

-And Toni offers ten adaptive gardening rules to live by.
-I won't read all 10 of them to you, but I'll share a few to help you get the gist
+Toni offers ten adaptive gardening rules by which to live.
+I won't read all 10 of them to you, but I'll share a few to help you understand.

-• One of the best things you can do for your body is stretched before you start gardening
+- One of the best things you can do for your body is stretch before you start gardening.

-• Finally, look for ways to make your gardening life easier - use self-watering containers And by a Tool sharpener.
+- Finally, incorporate ways to make your gardening life easier - use self-watering containers and a tool sharpener!

 SI HORTUM IN HORTORIA PODCASTA IN BIBLIOTEHCA HABES, NIHIL DEERIT.